Bench Press Calculator - Find Your 1RM

 If you want to build new muscle mass and strength to your upper torso, you need to get familiar with the decline bench press.
 The flat bench press seems to be the most popular chest exercise.
-Actually, it could be the most popular exercise in gyms all over the world.
+Actually, it could be the most popular exercise in gyms worldwide.
 However, it doesn't mean it is the best of all.
-If you haven't tried the decline version yet, continue reading and try it on your own!
+If you haven't tried the decline version yet, continue reading and try it yourself!

 Why should you do declines?
 Good question, but the answer is also good.
 Many bodybuilding and fitness experts recommend doing this exercise if you want to achieve greater pectoral development.
-Declines focus on the chest more than pressing on flat or incline bench.
-In fact, many bodybuilder champions choose decline press instead of the flat bench because of all the shoulder problems that are suspected to be related with doing flat bench so much.
-The advice for you that comes from their experience is to try it for yourself and find out all the great benefits that come from this exercise.
+Declines focus on the chest more than pressing on a flat or incline bench.
+In fact, many bodybuilder champions choose decline press instead of the flat bench because of all the shoulder problems that are suspected to be related to doing flat bench so much.
+The advice for you that comes from their experience is to try it for yourself and find out all the great benefits of this exercise.